kubeflow/pipelines/CONTRIBUTING.md

 design documentation, explaining why you want to make a change, what changes are you proposing, and how do you plan to implement it.
 The design review process would be required by default unless the team agreed that the change is too trivial.
-It is recommended that you use this [Google doc template](https://docs.google.com/document/d/1VrfuMo8ZeMmV75a-rUq9SO-E6KotBodAf-P0WZeFDZA/edit?usp=sharing&resourcekey=0-BklOgu8ivhdLCplZuPDZZg) for your design, and share it with kubeflow-discuss@googlegroups.com for commenting.
+It is recommended that you use this [Google doc template](https://docs.google.com/document/d/1VrfuMo8ZeMmV75a-rUq9SO-E6KotBodAf-P0WZeFDZA/edit?usp=sharing&resourcekey=0-BklOgu8ivhdLCplZuPDZZg) (You need to join [kubeflow-discuss](https://groups.google.com/g/kubeflow-discuss) google group to get access) for your design, and share it with kubeflow-discuss@googlegroups.com for commenting.
 After sharing the design documentation, you could optionally join a session of the bi-weekly Kubeflow Pipelines community meetings